 There’s a lot you can do to, um, vet a vet practice.
 For starters, look at the quality of its customer service and whether it has a convenient location and hours.
 But you can also check out many aspects of service critical to clinical quality of care.
 For example, you can evaluate how well a vet listens and communicates with you; the thoroughness of treatment and exams; and whether they provide sufficient and useful advice on preventing diseases, treatments you can administer on your own, and warning signs of problems.

-There is substantial variation: Some vets receive “superior” ratings on many aspects of care from at least 95 percent of their surveyed customers, while others receive “superior” ratings from fewer than 60 percent of their surveyed customers.
+Our Ratings Tables summarize the judgments of consumers on area veterinary practices.
+There is substantial variation: Some vets receive “superior” ratings on many aspects of care from at least 95 percent of their surveyed customers, while others receive “superior” ratings from fewer than 60 percent of theirs.